Gua sha: Popular culture

 Gua sha has appeared in various media, reflecting its cultural significance and occasional controversy.
 The 2001 Hong Kong film The Gua Sha Treatment explores a Chinese-American family’s struggle when a welfare agency misinterprets gua sha marks on a child as abuse.
 The film highlights cultural clashes and differing definitions of care versus harm.

 In 2021–2022, gua sha surged in popularity on TikTok, driven by beauty influencers promoting facial gua sha for lymphatic drainage and skin rejuvenation.

-In the United States gua sha is one of many types of quackery included in certain states' licensing laws under an umbrella recognition of traditional Chinese medicine.
+In the United States, gua sha is one of many types of traditional medicine included in certain states' licensing laws under an umbrella recognition of traditional Chinese medicine.